 This resource has been A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary. by a member of The Open Sanctuary Project’s staff as of October 29, 2021

-Before we get started, check out this lovely video made on the topic of some of the basics of Large Breed Chicken Care from our friends at P.E.A.C.E.
+Before we get started, check out this lovely video made on the topic of some of the basics of Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health.
+Chicken Care from our friends at P.E.A.C.E.
 Canada!

 Now, onto the details!